stadline/sfWSSEAuthenticationPlugin/README.md

     class: sfWsseSecurityFilter
   ```

-  * Additionally, you might turn of session storage to allow stateless operation.
+  * Additionally, you might turn of session storage to allow stateless operations.
 To do that you need to change the storage class in factories.yml.

   ```yaml
   all: